LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 However, any subset of the arguments may actually be used in each lambda expression.

 The second type of lambda statement, an extension of the first, takes in additional template parameters which are used to specify lambda arguments.
-This relieves the requirement that arguments in a lambda expression must match the contents of segment tuples.
+This results in kernel lambdas only requiring arguments which will be used within the body.

 .. note:: Unless lambda arguments are specified through RAJA lambda statements,
           the loop index arguments for each lambda expression used in a RAJA